jprimas/arine/README.md

 #### medication_processor.py
 Implements the first 5 steps of the assignment: reads in the CSV file, transforms it accordingly, aggregates over patientId, ndc9, and fillDate, and creates a json for each patient with the aggregated information
 #### agg_medication_processor.py
-Implements steps 6 through 8 of the assignemnt: reads in the newly created json files from above for each patient, aggregates over patientId and genericName, and creates a new json with the aggregated information for each patient
+Implements steps 6 through 8 of the assignment: reads in the newly created json files from above for each patient, aggregates over patientId and genericName, and creates a new json with the aggregated information for each patient
 #### file_utils.py
 This is a helper class containing shared methods between `medication_processor.py` and `agg_medication_processor.py`